Preparing For Google Algorithm Changes In 2018+

-For those paying attention, it should come as no surprise that Google is continuing their push towards improving search satisfaction or mobile users.
-This is something publishers have, on-average, been slow to adapt to since many independent publishers spend most of their time browsing their own sites on desktop.
+For those paying attention, it should come as no surprise that Google is continuing their push towards improving search satisfaction for mobile users.
+This is something publishers have, on average, been slow to adapt to since many independent publishers spend most of their time browsing their own sites on desktop.

 This led into a much deeper conversation about how Google has been gathering data about how quickly user behavior is shifting on mobile.
 Not only are more users on mobile devices when using Google search, but how they browse mobile results is changing too.